Author: Zenoll | Apollo.io Certified Partner

 Risk as a Social Function

-In high-trust markets, decision-making is a collective, social process.
+In high-trust markets, decision-making is a collective and social process.
 A senior leader in Riyadh or Dubai rarely makes a major purchase in isolation.
-They consult with their peer network, they observe your interactions with their team, and they look for signs of your 'wasta', which is your standing and influence within the community.
-This process is intentionally slow and is designed to filter out the opportunistic sellers who are just looking for a quick win before moving on to the next territory.
+They consult with their peer network, observe your interactions with their team, and look for signs of your wasta.
+This standing and influence within the community is vital.
+The process is intentionally slow.
+It is designed to filter out opportunistic sellers who are just looking for a quick win.
+When you apply pressure, you signal that you prioritize your quota over the buyer's process.

 In the GCC, the person who asks for the deal first often loses it.
 The person who proves they are the right partner wins it.